Early Vatican Museums Tour: The Best of the Sistine Chapel

 Unfortunately due to the nature of this tour it is not suitable for guests with mobility impairments or with wheelchairs, or strollers.

-The special access passage between the Sistine Chapel and St. Peter's Basilica is closed on Wednesdays and is subject to other unexpected closures during special celebrations/festivities, including the Easter ceremonies.
+The special access passage between the Sistine Chapel and St. Peter's Basilica is closed on Wednesdays and Saturdays and is subject to other unexpected closures during special celebrations/festivities, including the Easter ceremonies.
 On such days we will offer a more in-depth tour of the Museums.

 All guests (including children) must bring ID on the day of their tour.